hantsy/rsocket-sample/docs/crud.md

 Flux<Post> findByTitleContains(String name);
 ```

-And  create a new route to handle this request from client.
+And in the `PostController` ,  create a new route to handle this request from client.

 ```java
 class PostController {